 government is coming after everybody, may HaShem save us.
 Can you handle that?

-Israelis are built like Brillo pads, so the strain and worry doesn’t bother
+Israelis are built like Brillo pads, so the strain and worry don’t bother them quite

-them quite as much.
-If you are a nice law-abiding American, Canadian, or
+as much.
+If you are a nice law-abiding American, Canadian, or Englishman, the

+l’aretz?
 Being a world apart geographically puts tremendous strain on people.
-Ah, you

-are thinking that moving to Israel is “going home,” yet you might find yourself
+Ah, you are thinking that moving to Israel is “going home,” yet you might find

-deeply homesick for the people you care about or simply can relate to.
-You
+yourself deeply homesick for the people you care about or simply can relate to.

 These are some of the factors.
 There are